Huegoxaga/notes/cloud-services/aws.md

 ## Amazon Certificate Manager

 - Certificates from ACM cannot be downloaded used to on the server unless it is private CAs generated from ACM.

+## AppSync

+- It provides a GraphQL server which can use Amazon DynamoDB, AWS Lambda, and HTTP REST APIs as data sources
+- [Click Here](https://docs.aws.amazon.com/appsync/latest/devguide/scalars.html) to see all supported data types

 ## Sagemaker